David Shepherd (producer)

-David Gwynne Shepherd (October 10, 1924 – December 17, 2018) was an American producer, director, and actor noted for his innovative work in improvisational theatre.
-He founded and/or co-founded Playwrights Theatre Club, The Compass Players, Canadian Improv Games, and the ImprovOlympic.
+David Gwynne Shepherd (10 October 1924 – 17 December 2018) was an American producer, director, and actor noted for his innovative work in improvisational theatre.
+He founded and/or co-founded the Playwrights Theatre Club, The Compass Players, the Canadian Improv Games, and the ImprovOlympic.

 Early life and education

 Born in 1924 in New York City to an old money family, Shepherd grew up with left-leaning sensibilities.
 He was the son of Louise Tracy (Butler) and William Edgar Shepherd, an architect.
 His paternal grandmother was the sister of socialite Alice Claypoole Vanderbilt.

 He studied English at Harvard and received an M.A. in the History of Theater at Columbia.
 Disenchanted with what he perceived as a European dominated theater on the East Coast, Shepherd gravitated to the Midwest.